jcvincentliu/Personal-Website/content/posts/Policy - Cook County Public Defenders.md

 title: "Policy Research: Gideon’s Promise Today: Public Defenders Situation in Cook County, Illinois"
 date: 2023-11-04
 description: "Public defenders and prosecutors are two sides of one coin in the criminal justice system, respectively representing the interests of individuals and the government.
 However, citizens were not granted the right to access a public defender as articulated in the Sixth Amendment until the 60s, and the right is not applied to all criminal cases even today.
 Compared with prosecutors, public defenders faced a more overwhelming workload, more unsatisfying salaries, and more strained relationships with their clients.
 These issues refrained the group from doing the job to their full potential and are even further manifested in Cook County, Illinois, one of the largest public defender's offices in the country."
-tags: ["Opinion", "Criminal Justice", "Criminal-Legal System", "Public Defenders"]
+tags: ["Policy Research", "Criminal Justice", "Criminal-Legal System", "Public Defenders"]
 type: post
 showTableOfContents: false
 ---